Clinical Nurse Instructor

 The statements contained herein reflect general details as necessary to describe the essential functions, job duties/responsibilities, and performance expectations of the job, which should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned.

-The following items must be included in your application packet before it will be considered a complete application:
+APPLICATION PROCESS: The following items must be included in your application packet before it will be considered a complete application:

 - Employment Application form